haskell/cabal/doc/cabal-project.rst

       The default value ``./*.cabal`` only takes effect if there is no explicit ``cabal.project`` file.
-      If you uses such explicit file you *must* fill the field.
+      If you use such explicit file you *must* fill the field.

     Specifies the list of package locations which contain the local packages to be built by this project.
 Package locations can take the